BCcampus/pressbooks-textbook/README.txt

 2. Search feature
 3. Textbook specific buttons with styling maintained throughout export routines
 4. Textbook theme
+5. Customize your plugin options for each book in your collection

 == Changelog ==

 See: https://github.com/BCcampus/pressbooks-textbook/commits/master for more detail

+= 1.0.2 2014/03/31 =
+* choose which plugins you want to include
+* adding tabs to plugin options page

 = 1.0.1 2014/03/18 =
 * annotation capabilities